fpirri/covid19/history/last/README.md

 ----

 * If you like, you can 'open an issue' on github (2nd element in the top menu)
-* I will post a link to this document on the forum: https://e-catworld.com/ You can comment there, if you like
+* I will post about this document on the forum: https://e-catworld.com/ You can comment there, if you like.

 <br />